 To find out more about what services can be covered by the NDIS, visit the NDIS Website.

 There are 3 ways that you can manage your NDIS plan; however, you don’t have to choose one of these options – you can use multiple.

 For example, you might have a Kurrajong Plan Manager look after some parts while you might decide to self-manage some others.

 Your three options are:

-Formerly known as the ‘NDIS Price Guide’, the NDIS Pricing Arrangements and Price Limits Guide helps NDIS participants and disability support providers like Kurrajong to understand the way that price controls for supports and services work in the NDIS.
+Formerly known as the ‘NDIS Price Guide’, the NDIS Pricing Arrangements and Price Limits Guide help NDIS participants and disability support providers like Kurrajong understand how price controls for supports and services work in the NDIS.